wesleyguirra/wesguirra.github.io/README.md

 #### Accomplishments
 - Migration of legacy `CI/CD` tool from `CircleCI` to brand new `DroneCI`
 - Investigation of bugs and understanding of core business processes
-- Developed features for HR focused web app with focus in performance
+- Developed features for HR focused web app with a focus in performance
 - Spoken about TDD and unit tests in some sessions to help interns joining the team
 - Development of `Ruby on Rails` app features
 - Development of `Clojure` core rules of business
-- Understanding and implementation of financials workflows
+- Understanding and implementation of financial workflows

 ### Senior Fullstack Developer at Clevertech (2021/06 ~ 2021/12)
 ---
 #### Accomplishments
 - Implemented `SSR/SSG` Website integrated with headless CMS `Contentful`
-- Contribuited with `SEO` insights and performance
+- Contributed with `SEO` insights and performance
 - Developed performance improvements on a `WordPress` website
 - Created a `Python Script` to crawl and migrate data from a structured website from `WordPress`
 - `Sustentation` and creation of website infrastructure on `Netlify`